 library during its exile to an abandoned

-auto parts store, although I had visited the 1964 building once previously.
+auto parts store, although I had visited the 1964 building once previously to its 2002 demolition.

 Two of the branches look as if they could have been Carnegie buildings.

 The newest (post-1966) card was a local production, by Michael West Photography.
 It was a project of the Tourism Committee of the Oak Park - River Forest Chamber of Commerce.

 It is likely that this is the first, rented building at 429 Harrison Street, among many apartments.
 The branch dwelt there from 1915-1936.
 I believe this to have been demolished for the building of I-290.